-One of the movies I watched was about a mob family that was in witness protection.
-In the movie the mother takes a big plate of roasted peppers in olive oil over to the Feds watching them across the street.
-They rip apart a big crusty loaf of bread and dive into the peppers.
-As I sat there watching the movie in my cold medicine/ice cream haze I thought I needed to make roasted peppers in olive oil!
+Recently I had on a movie that was about a mob family that was in witness protection.
+In the movie, the mother takes a big plate of roasted peppers in olive oil over to the Feds surveilling them from across the street.
+They rip into a big crusty loaf of bread and dive into the peppers.
+I immediately I thought I needed to make roasted peppers in olive oil!

 Something amazing that happens when roasting peppers over a fire until their skin blackens and blisters.
 The peppers become extra sweet with a hint of smoky char.
 It’s truly an amazing thing.
 Oh!
 And, please, please do not rise off.
 It washes away the delicious smokey flavor.